Legal drinking age in the United States: Epidemiology

-Alcohol is the most commonly used and abused drug among youth in the United States, more than tobacco and illicit drugs.
-Although the purchase of alcohol by persons under the age of 21 is illegal, people aged 12–20 years old drink 11% of all alcohol consumed in the US.
+Alcohol is the most commonly used and abused drug among youth in the United States, more so than tobacco and illicit drugs.
+Although the purchase of alcohol by persons under the age of 21 is illegal, people aged 12–20 years old consume 11% of all alcohol consumed in the US.
 Among the 14 million adults aged 21 or older who were classified as having alcohol dependence or abuse in the past year, more than 13 million had started using alcohol before age 21.
-Since 1984, when the National Minimum Drinking Age Act made the minimum legal drinking age for every state in the nation 21, there has been a steady increase in prevalence of alcohol use, heavy use, and frequent use among underage drinkers as the age increases.
-Across all ages, the highest rates for alcohol abuse occur among persons 19 years old due to illegality of their behavior, and peak alcohol dependence is age 22.
+Since 1984, when the National Minimum Drinking Age Act made the minimum legal drinking age for every state in the nation 21, there has been a steady increase in the prevalence of alcohol use, heavy use, and frequent use among underage drinkers as the age increases.
+Across all ages, the highest rates of alcohol abuse occur among persons 19 years old due to illegality of their behavior, and peak alcohol dependence occurs at age 22.

 In 2013, more than two-thirds of American students had consumed alcohol by the end of high school; and more than half of 12th graders had been drunk at least once in their lifetime.

 Socioeconomic effects

-The US economy loses hundreds of billions of dollars from lost productivity and earnings with alcohol-related illness being a primary factor.
-The most dangerous social problem involved in underage drinking is driving under the influence because of its contribution to fatalities and injury among adolescents.
+The US economy loses hundreds of billions of dollars from lost productivity and earnings, with alcohol-related illness being a primary factor.
+The most dangerous social problem involved in underage drinking is driving under the influence because of its contribution to fatalities and injuries among adolescents.
 One-third of all car accidents among adolescents have to do with alcohol consumption.
 Some states have lower alcohol taxes and even made alcohol available to be purchased tax-free at state-owned stores to compete with Maine, Vermont, and Massachusetts.
-Teen drinking in high school is down 23% since 1983 when the minimum legal drinking age was enacted and binge drinking is down 17%.
+Teen drinking in high school is down 23% since 1983, when the minimum legal drinking age was enacted, and binge drinking is down 17%.
 Alcohol can cause problems throughout life, it is not only young adults that are affected, people into their sixties struggle with alcoholism.
 The movement of young adults from high school to college shows that 44% of college students were binge drinkers and that binge drinking peaked at age 21.
 Approximately three quarters of college students aged 18–20 years old drank alcohol in 2009.
 Within the U.S., youth are being targeted by social media in order to drive sales higher by highlighting alcohol consumption in a positive way.
-The legal drinking age was set to 21 years of age because studies showed that the leading cause of death of people age 1 to 34 accounted for one third of deaths due to unintentional injury from alcohol consumption.
+The legal drinking age was set at 21 years of age because studies showed that the leading cause of death among people aged 1 to 34 accounted for one third of deaths due to unintentional injury from alcohol consumption.